swagfinger/aws-cloudpractitioner/readme.md

 # AWS Cloud Practitioner
+* CLF-C01

-Learning about AWS eco-system and AWS features.
+* Learning about AWS eco-system and AWS features.

-## Summary
+* covers 40 of the 200+ AWS services.

 ---